Country report Ireland

-Ireland exited the EU/IMF bailout package in December 2013, and has regained market confidence.
-Nonetheless, challenges remain as the country remains dependent on the external environment, and skeletons may yet come out of the closet.
+Ireland exited the EU/IMF bailout package in December 2013, and has regained financial market access.
+Nonetheless, the country is still dealing with the effects of the popping of the housing market bubble and high level of private indebtedness.

 Strengths (+) and weaknesses (-)